 - Commendation: Something they’re doing well.

 - Correction: How they need to improve.

 - Call: “Whoever has ears, let them hear.”
 This is a call for all of us.
 Are we actually internalizing what we’re hearing?

 - Challenge: Those that overcome will receive a reward.
 It may not be now, in this life, but as Paul wrote in 2 Corinthians, “Our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.”
 Later, in Revelation 22, God also promises that he will reward us.
 Chip summarized it by saying that there’s nothing any of us will go through or have been through that Jesus hasn’t been through.
-Our high priest has been tempted and gone through trials in every way.
+Our high priest was tempted and went through every kind of trial.
 He understands.
 He wants us to get his perspective and allow him to go through it with us.

 Church in Ephesus